valleflorencia/pa11y/README.md

 # Pa11y CI ![beta stage][status-badge]

 This is a new project based around Pa11y, named Pa11y CI.
-Pa11y CI will be a command-line tool which runs Pa11y against multiple URLs.
+Pa11y CI will be a tool for running Pa11y against multiple URLs.
 It will be heavily geared towards easily running in CI environments against new versions of websites, but will also be runnable in local development.

 :sparkles: [Click here for the full proposal document, project roadmap, and FAQs](PROPOSAL.md) :sparkles: